paralax/ColossalOpera/hard/ZZ_worm_wars_2.md

 - The only thing passing over the network is malware propagation traffic, there is no background utilization
 - If you try and send a packet over a pipe at 95% utilization or above it gets dropped
 - Propagation between two hosts can only occur if they can directly connect from network to network or are in the same network
+- To determine _where_ to send the next packet of infection, take the sum of all reachable nodes and pick a random number in that range; if that's local or remote (and which subnet) then determines where the packet is headed
 - Patches (to move a node to the R state) doesn't require direct connectivity, assume an out-of-band mechanism
 - An infected host can only send one packet at a time
 - Assume the standard SIR model from last time